Covaxin is ‘highly purified’, says Bharat Biotech

 Can this collective — a for-profit company owned entirely by growers — become the Amul for fruits and ...

+Bharat Biotech’s vaccine against Covid-19 (Covaxin) has found itself in the midst of a fresh controversy, this time with political and religious overtones.

+But the Hyderabad-based company and the Union Health Ministry acted quickly and put a lid on the controversy that erupted after a Congress worker tweeted, citing an RTI response, to say that the vaccine contained serum from a newborn calf.

-Covaxin is highly purified to contain only the inactivated virus components by removing all other impurities, Bharat Biotech said on Wednesday.
+Covaxin is highly purified to contain only the inactivated virus components by removing all other impurities, said Bharat Biotech and the Union Health Ministry in separate statements.

-The Hyderabad-based vaccine maker was responding to some social media posts regarding composition of Covaxin and that it contains newborn calf serum.

-Newborn calf serum is used in manufacturing viral vaccines, it said, adding, “It is used for the growth of cells, but neither used in growth of SARS CoV2 virus nor in the final formulation.”
+Newborn calf serum is used to manufacture viral vaccines, the company said, adding: “It is used for the growth of cells, but neither used in growth of SARS CoV2 virus nor in the final formulation.”

-Bovine serum is being widely used in the manufacture of vaccines globally for several decades, the company said in a statement.
+Bovine serum is being widely used in the manufacture of vaccines globally for several decades, said the company, adding that the usage of newborn calf serum had been transparently documented over the last nine months.

+The Health Ministry further clarified that Covaxin did not contain newborn calf serum and, therefore, was not an ingredient of the final product vaccine at all.

+The Ministry, too said new-born calf serum was used only for preparation or growth of vero cells and that it was a standard practice globally to use animal serum for vero cell growth.
+“Vero cells are used to establish cell lives, which help in production of vaccines.
+This technique has been used for decades in Polio, Rabies, and Influenza vaccines,” it added.

 Get more of your favourite news delivered to your inbox